vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 ### The `vue` Command (The Global `@vue/cli` Package)

+### `@vue/cli-service`

+Updated several underlying loaders and plugins:

+* Updated `copy-webpack-plugin` from v5 to v6.
+If you never customized its config through `config.plugin('copy')`, there should be no user-facing breaking changes.
+A full list of breaking changes is available at <https://github.com/webpack-contrib/copy-webpack-plugin/releases/tag/v6.0.0>.
+* Updated `file-loader` from v4 to v6, and `url-loader` from v2 to v4.
+The `esModule` option is now turned on by default for non-Vue-2 projects.
+Full changelog available at <https://github.com/webpack-contrib/file-loader/blob/master/CHANGELOG.md> and <https://github.com/webpack-contrib/url-loader/blob/master/CHANGELOG.md>
+* Updated `terser-webpack-plugin` from v2 to v4, using terser 5 and some there are some changes in the options format.
+Full changelog at <https://github.com/webpack-contrib/terser-webpack-plugin/blob/master/CHANGELOG.md>

 ### ESLint Plugin

 * `eslint-loader` is upgraded [from v2 to v4](https://github.com/webpack-contrib/eslint-loader/blob/master/CHANGELOG.md).
 The only major change is that it dropped support for ESLint < v6.